History of The New York Times (1998–present)

-Following the establishment of nytimes.com, The New York Times retained its journalistic hesitancy under executive editor Joseph Lelyveld, refusing to publish an article reporting on the Clinton–Lewinsky scandal from Drudge Report. nytimes.com editors conflicted with print editors on several occasions, including wrongfully naming security guard Richard Jewell as the suspect in the Centennial Olympic Park bombing and covering the death of Diana, Princess of Wales in greater detail than the print edition.
+Following the establishment of their website, The New York Times retained its journalistic hesitancy from executive editor Joseph Lelyveld's refusal of publishing an article on the Clinton–Lewinsky scandal from Drudge Report.
+Editors conflicted with print editors on several occasions, including wrongfully naming security guard Richard Jewell as a suspect in the Centennial Olympic Park bombing and covering the death of Diana, Princess of Wales in greater detail than the print edition.
 The New York Times Electronic Media Company was adversely affected by the dot-com crash.
 The Times extensively covered the September 11 attacks.
-The following day's print issue contained sixty-six articles, the work of over three hundred dispatched reporters.
+The following day's print issue contained sixty-six articles, which included the work of over three hundred dispatched reporters.
 Journalist Judith Miller was the recipient of a package containing a white powder during the 2001 anthrax attacks, furthering anxiety within The New York Times.
-In September 2002, Miller and military correspondent Michael R. Gordon wrote an article for the Times claiming that Iraq had purchased aluminum tubes.
+In September 2002, Miller and military correspondent Michael R. Gordon wrote an article claiming Iraq had purchased aluminum tubes.
 The article was cited by then-president George W. Bush to claim that Iraq was constructing weapons of mass destruction; the theoretical use of aluminum tubes to produce nuclear material was subject of debate.
 In March 2003, the United States invaded Iraq, beginning the Iraq War.

-The New York Times attracted controversy after thirty-six articles from journalist Jayson Blair were discovered to be plagiarized.
-Criticism over then-executive editor Howell Raines and then-managing editor Gerald M. Boyd mounted following the scandal, culminating in a town hall in which a deputy editor criticized Raines for failing to question Blair's sources in article he wrote on the D.C. sniper attacks.
-In June 2003, Raines and Boyd resigned.
-Arthur Ochs Sulzberger Jr. appointed Bill Keller as executive editor.
-Miller continued to report on the Iraq War as a journalistic embed covering the country's weapons of mass destruction program.
-Keller and then-Washington bureau chief Jill Abramson unsuccessfully attempted to subside criticism.
-Conservative media criticized the Times over its coverage of missing explosives from the Al Qa'qaa weapons facility.
 An article in December 2005 disclosing warrantless surveillance by the National Security Agency contributed to further criticism from the George W. Bush administration and the Senate's refusal to renew the Patriot Act.
 In the Plame affair, a Central Intelligence Agency inquiry found that Miller had become aware of Valerie Plame's identity through then-vice president Dick Cheney's chief of staff Scooter Libby, resulting in Miller's resignation.